All posts

 For a multi-track conference, session-level analytics reveal the real performance of your programme in a way that overall attendance numbers never can.

-Attendance vs. pre-registration: Understanding which sessions drew more than expected (indicating pent-up demand you might want to scale) and which drew less (indicating a gap between marketing and actual interest) is valuable programme intelligence.
+Comparing attendance against pre-registration tells you which sessions drew more than expected (pent-up demand you might want to scale) and which drew fewer people than signed up (a gap between marketing and actual interest).
+That's programme intelligence you can act on.

-Session completion rates: If 40% of attendees consistently leave a session format before it ends, that's a data point about format or length, not just content quality.
-It's actionable in a way that a post-event satisfaction score isn't.
+Session completion rates matter too.
+If 40% of attendees consistently leave a session format before it ends, that's a signal about format or length, not just content quality — and it's actionable in a way that a post-event satisfaction score isn't.

-Cross-session attendance patterns: Which sessions are attended by the same people?
-This reveals content affinity clusters that can inform future programming — pairing topics that attract the same audience in the same time window, or deliberately separating them to maximise total attendance.
+Then there are cross-session attendance patterns: which sessions attract the same people?
+This reveals content affinity clusters that can inform future programming — pairing topics that draw the same audience in the same time window, or deliberately separating them to maximise total attendance.

 Networking is frequently the primary reason professional conference attendees register.
 An insights platform with networking analytics tells you whether attendees are actually achieving their goals.